Parry-97/fintech-rust/README.md

 Made by Trout Consulting

-Repository for liveProject: Accounting with Fundamental Rust
+Repository for liveProject: Fundamentals and Accounting